-- F. Time Limitations/Entrance/Exit Unique to Game Day - Stand-Alone divisions Each team will perform a routine not to exceed 1 minute. - Combined division Each team will perform a routine not to exceed 3 minutes. - Teams may not set up poms in advance of any category. - See specific category for details on the start and stop of each type of routine. - All team breaks, rituals and traditions need to take place prior to the team being called to the performance floor - Teams should take the floor immediately with spirit and enthusiasm, but without excessive gestures.
+- F. Time Limitations/Entrance/Exit Unique to Game Day - All In One division Each team will perform a routine not to exceed 3 minutes. - Teams may not set up poms in advance of any category. - See specific category for details on the start and stop of each type of routine. - All team breaks, rituals and traditions need to take place prior to the team being called to the performance floor - Teams should take the floor immediately with spirit and enthusiasm, but without excessive gestures.
 Example: chest bumps, hugs, hand-shakes, etc. - All teams should refrain from any type of excessive celebration following the team's performance.
 Any team in violation may receive a "sportsmanship" penalty. - There should not be any organized exits or other activities after the official ending of the routine. - G. Video Media Policy Refer to same section above. - H. Logo Usage Refer to same section above.